openhab/openhab-docs/_bindings/astro/readme.md

 ## Thing Configuration

-A thing requires the geolocation (latitude, longitude) for which the calculation is done.
+All Things require the parameter `geolocation` (as "<latitude>,<longitude>,[<altitude in m>]") for which the calculation is done.
-Optionally, a refresh interval (in seconds) can be defined to also calculate positional data like azimuth and elevation.
+The altitude segment is optional and sharpens results provided by the Radiation group.
-An complementary altitude (optional) configuration item can also be specified to sharpen results provided by Radiation group.
+Optionally, a refresh `interval` (in seconds) can be defined to also calculate positional data like azimuth and elevation.

 ## Channels